How does the fascias, soffits, and guttering fit in the conservatory roof structure?

 |1kW||4||£1,450 to £3,050||8m2||Around 850 kilowatt hours||Property with a single adult|

 |2kW||8||£2,900 to £5,100||14m2||Around 1,750 kilowatt hours||Property with two adults|

 |3kW||12||£4,900 to £6,100||21m2||Around 2,600 kilowatt hours||Property with one adult and one child|

 |4kW||16||£5,900 to £8,000||28m2||Around 3,450 kilowatt hours||Property with two adults, two children, and more|

 The minute you drive a car off the showroom forecourt, you know it’s lost a lot of value.
 That’s the reason so many of us either don’t buy new cars or we buy second hand.

-With solar panels, it pays to think differently though.
-A lot of people a few years ago who had the same mindset accidentally cost themselves a lot of money by waiting and waiting to buy solar panels.
+With solar panels, it pays to think differently.
+A lot of people a few years ago had the same mindset and by waiting it cost them a lot of money.

 Back in 2010, when the costs of solar panels were much higher, so was the value of the “Feed In Tariffs”.
 As the price of solar panels continued to fall, the Feed In Tariff remained quite high.
 This continued for a number of years, and the homeowners who had their system installed before 2016 continue to make a lot of money from their solar panel systems because their rates are locked for 20 years.